Definitive radiation therapy for head and neck cancer: Dose and fractionation considerations

 - Icahn School of Medicine at Mount Sinai

-Patients with head and neck squamous cell carcinoma can often be managed with surgical resection or with radiation therapy (RT) with or without chemotherapy.
-In earlier-stage disease (T1-2N0), radiation monotherapy is a standard alternative to surgery as a curative modality.
-In the locally advanced setting (T3-4, N+), intensified RT or concurrent chemoradiotherapy is frequently used as an organ-preserving alternative to surgical resection.
+Patients with head and neck squamous cell carcinoma arising at certain sites (eg, larynx, oropharynx) can often be managed with surgical resection or with radiation therapy (RT) with or without chemotherapy, whereas other sites (eg, oral cavity, paranasal sinus) are traditionally treated surgically with or without adjuvant RT.
+Other treatment sites (nasopharyngeal cancer) are typically treated with a nonsurgical radiation-based approach.
+For patients with early stage disease (T1-2N0), radiation monotherapy is a standard alternative to surgery as a curative modality.
+In the locally advanced setting (T3-4, N+), intensified RT or concurrent chemoradiotherapy is frequently used as a nonsurgical, organ-preserving alternative to resection.

 In both earlier and more-advanced stages of disease, there are unique considerations regarding optimal radiation dosing, fractionation schedules, and timing of therapy for patients managed nonoperatively with definitive RT.
 These issues are reviewed here.